Jake-Fitzgerald/4th_year_final_project/Readme.md

 - [x] MIDI Parser testing with a basic MIDI file containing a test channel to capture from.
 - [x] Simple saving specific MIDI data (BPM, Channel names) to a .TXT file.
 - [x] Simple loading saved MIDI data from a .TXT file.
+- [x] Create simple MIDI track to be imported (easy to parse, obvious timings, 4/4).

+/////////////////////////////////////
+### Gampeplay
+- [] Screen Scrolling
+- [] Simple Character Controller with movement, collision and sf::rectangle to represent different collisons.
+- [] Different colours on the base sf::rectangle shape to represent states (Idle, Moving, Breaking, Falling, Death).
+- [] Simple HUD with UI text for displaying gameplay info (scores, hit result, health).
+- [] Depth metre that runs along the side of the stage to show how far the player has travelled.
+	(useful for checking if the screen is scrolling correctly).
+- [] Timeline scroll with music's BPM (simple only movement no Block Clearing).

+/////////////////////////////////////
+### Presentation
+= [x] Basic layout with what topics will be discussed.
+- [] Specific code snippeds to ne used for a slide (MIDI Parsing, MIDI data saving/loading, etc)
+- [] Presentation polish